Marlborough Sounds Hope-Smart murders: Scott Watson granted new appeal

 Justice Minister Andrew Little said yesterday Scott Watson's convictions for the 1998 murders of Olivia Hope, 17, and Ben Smart, 21, will be referred to the Court of Appeal.

-Watson, who turns 49 tomorrow, has maintained his innocence since his arrest and subsequent convictions, in September 1999, of killing Hope and Smart after New Year's celebrations in a Marlborough Sounds holiday hideaway.
+Watson, who turns 49 on Sunday , has maintained his innocence since his arrest and subsequent convictions, in September 1999, of killing Hope and Smart after New Year's celebrations in a Marlborough Sounds holiday hideaway.

 The friends disappeared after boarding a stranger's yacht early on January 1, 1998, after marking the new year with friends at Furneaux Lodge, a century-old, boat access-only resort in Endeavour Inlet.
 Their bodies have never been found.